Hannibal (2001 film): Marketing

 The first trailer appeared in theaters and was made available via the official website in early May 2000, over nine months before the film's release.
 As the film had only just begun production, footage was used from The Silence of the Lambs.
 A second trailer, which featured footage from the new film, was released in late November 2000.
 In marketing the film, Hopkins' portrayal of Hannibal Lecter was chosen as the unique selling point of Hannibal.
 "Mr Hopkins is the draw here", said Elvis Mitchell in a 2001 The New York Times article.
 A poster released in the UK to promote Hannibal, featuring Lecter with a "skin mask" covering the right side of his face, was quickly removed from circulation as it was deemed "too shocking and disturbing for the public."

 Upon its release, Hannibal was met with significant media attention, with the film's stars and director making several appearances on television, in newspapers and in magazines.
 In an article for CBS News, Jill Serjeant stated that "the long-awaited sequel to the grisly 1991 thriller Silence of the Lambs is cooking up the hottest Internet and media buzz since the 1999 Star Wars 'prequel'."
-Stars Anthony Hopkins and Julianne Moore made the covers of a number of magazines, including Vanity Fair, Entertainment Weekly, Premiere and Empire.
+Stars Anthony Hopkins and Julianne Moore made the covers of a number of magazines, including Vanity Fair, Entertainment Weekly, Premiere, and Empire.

+Distribution

+Metro-Goldwyn-Mayer distributed the film in the United States and Canada, while Universal Pictures International handled international sales, with United International Pictures distributing the film in certain international territories excluding Germany, Italy and Japan.
+Dino De Laurentiis Company retained the film through close deals, such as Tobis StudioCanal for Germany, Filmauro for Italy and GAGA Communications for Japan.

 Home media

-Hannibal was released on VHS and DVD on August 21, 2001, on Blu-ray on September 15, 2009, and on Ultra HD Blu-ray on May 7, 2019.
+Hannibal was released on VHS and DVD on August 21, 2001, and on Blu-ray on September 15, 2009.
+A new transfer of the film was released on Blu-ray and Ultra HD Blu-ray by Kino Lorber on May 7, 2019.